 The brief break in the middle of the Han dynasty was the reign of the one man Xin dynasty.
 As the Han dynasty saw the foundation of Chinese institutions that lasted two thousand years historians have shown great interest in the brief 'interlude'.

 The background to this significant break in Han rule was the growth in power of a few ruling families who grew wealthy and self-indulgent, neglecting the welfare of the people of China.
 Eunuchs who formed the senior Civil service around the emperor had grown in power and numbers.
 The conflict between those in position by birth and patronage and those on merit (by passing the Imperial examinations) grew in intensity.
 Among the ranks of the powerful Wang clan, one representative Wang Mang sought to root himself in Confucian doctrine.
 As a frugal scholar he gathered a powerful power base among many scholar-officials disaffected by the corruption of the Imperial court.
 Taxation had continued to rise and at one point it is said that 50% of crop yield was taken in tax.
 At the dawn of the Christian Era (1CE) Wang Mang was Regent (the effective emperor) as the Emperor Pingdi was only 7 years old.
-He had already married into the Imperial family, and so two of his uncles had been emperors.
+He had already married into the Imperial family, and so two of his uncles (by marriage) had been emperors.

 Ambitious Reforms

 Wang Mang was formally installed as Emperor in 9CE, he took the title ‘Xin’ which means new in Chinese but may also reflect his title as Marquis of Xin.
 He immediately embarked on ambitious reforms to re-invigorate the economy.
 China's population had grown substantially to about 57 million which added to pressures on food and taxation.
 He took back land ownership from the rich families.
-Slave trade was prohibited and the well field system was re-introduced (a method of dividing land so the government took a fixed (ninth) proportion of produce).
+Slave trade was prohibited and the well field system was re-introduced (a method of dividing land so the government took a fixed (ninth) proportion of all produce).
 Loans were made more affordable for ordinary peasants.
 He introduced a bronze coinage to replace that of gold and silver.
 The reform program disadvantaged the wealthy families and officials and so it is no surprise that it was not properly implemented by them and had to be abandoned.
 Most of the reforms were not new and had been previously tried by Emperor Wudi.
-He then launched a disastrous war against the Xiongnu people to the West which added to the economic pressures on the already bankrupt financial system.
+He then launched a disastrous war against the Xiongnu people to the west which added to the economic pressures on the already bankrupt financial system.
 Wang Mang stimulated scientific inquiry, he called together the first ever assembly of scientists in 4CE.

-Natural disasters took their toll too; the ever perilous Yellow River changed its course (twice) to reach the sea to the south of Shandong.
+Natural disasters took their toll too; the ever perilous Yellow River changed its course twice to reach the sea to the south rather than the north of Shandong.
 The diversion led to famine and floods and perhaps more importantly the event left many questioning whether Wang Mang had lost the all important 'Mandate of Heaven'.
 Unrest and revolts broke out, most notably with the rise of the Daoist Red Eyebrow and Green Woodsmen movements.
 The powerful, Imperial Liu family turned against Wang Mang.
 By 23CE he had lost most of his support and died trying to defend the capital at Chang'an.
 There followed years of conflict with the Red Eyebrow rebels.
 Liu Xiu, ostensibly a supporter of the rebels, was proclaimed the new emperor Guang Wudi in 25CE and the Eastern Han dynasty was founded at the new location of Luoyang.
 The official imperial color changed from yellow to red reflecting the Daoist principle of transformation.

 Ever since Wang Mang, historians and revolutionaries have taken to heart the lessons of his wise but ill-fated attempts at reform.